g45t345rt/domerjs/README.md

 ## How does it work?
 It's a recursive function that compute each objects in the tree while using DOM to append elements, change attributes and listen to declared events.

+Definition of the object
 ````
 {
   // Declarative properties
+  id: string // object identifier (object can have the same id)
   tag: string // element tagName
   render: [function, array, object, string]
   children: [array, object] // tree childs